CPHMCollab/StravAwesome/README.md

-BadActivity|The activity was found but couldn't be parsed as a triathlon BadParameter|The provided parameter was not an integer or was poorly formatted AuthError|An error occurred with authentication or permissions TheWorstKindOfError|An unexpected error has occuredu
+BadActivity|The activity was found but couldn't be parsed as a triathlon BadParameter|The provided parameter was not an integer or was poorly formatted AuthError|An error occurred with authentication or permissions TheWorstKindOfError|An unexpected error has occured